emiliofidalgo/bimos/README.md

 - Let's suppose that ODEMAR dataset has been unzipped in */home/user/ODEMAR/*.
 Then, set the `batch_images_dir` option to */home/user/ODEMAR/* (**Do not forget the '/' character!**).

 - Check the `/bimos_node/init_mosaic` command to start the mosaicing process.
-Uncheck it as soon as log files are shown on the screen.
+Uncheck it as soon as log lines start to appear on the screen.

-- If you want to see the topology, press *Refresh* in the graph viewer and select the `/bimos_node/mosaic_graph` topic in the list.
+- If you want to see the topology, press *Refresh* in the graph viewer component and select the `/bimos_node/mosaic_graph` topic in the list.

 - After all the images have been processed, check/uncheck the `/bimos_node/optim_and_blend` command to perform a final optimization and start the blending step.

 - After a while, measures resulting from the mosaicing process, such as times and reprojection errors, will appear on the screen.
-The resulting mosaic is also saved as a JPG image in the working directory, along with other interesting files such as the 2D poses.
+The resulting mosaic is also saved as a JPG image in the working directory, along with other interesting files such as the optimized 2D poses.
 Note that two reduced versions of the mosaic have also been saved.

 - Using the same image alignment, you can call the `/bimos_node/blend` command to create another version of the mosaic, modifying the blending options.